Decision-Neuroscience-Lab/coding-workshop-material/Introduction-to-Git.md

 ### Github

-Create a Github account.
-This will allow you to be added to the Decision Neuroscience Lab group and contribute to code for experiments and analyses.
-You can do this at [github.com](https://github.com).
+Github is the most popular website for storing Git repositories, and is used by many researchers.
+You can sign up for Github at [github.com](https://github.com).
+Academic accounts get up to 5 free private repositories, which are useful to hide your work from others.

+Github only offers up to 20 private repositories for larger groups/organisations such as our lab, so instead we will use Bitbucket to host our files.

 ![githubsignup](images/Githubsignup.png)

 ### BitBucket

 The lab will be hosting projects on BitBucket in the future.
 When you create a BitBucket account, use a **.edu** email to get unlimited private repositories.
-You can do this at [bitbucket.org](https://bitbucket.org)
+You can do this at [bitbucket.org](https://bitbucket.org).
+Bitbucket offers unlimited private repositories to anyone with a .edu email address.

 ## Joining the Decision Neuroscience Lab organisation

-Get added to a team in the Decision Neuroscience Lab organisation.
-This is an account which hosts code for completed and in-progress projects.
-Ask Daniel F or Will and they will add you to the organisation.
+Get added to the Lab Members team in the [Decision Neuroscience Lab organisation](https://bitbucket.org/Decision-Neuroscience-Lab/).
+This is the lab account which hosts code for completed and in-progress projects.
+After you have signed up to Bitbucket please email Daniel F (or another admin that you know of) with your username and they will add you to the team.

 The organisation Github page can be found [here](https://github.com/Decision-Neuroscience-Lab).